tldr-pages/tldr/pages/linux/bchunk.md

 # bchunk

-> Command-line tool for converting .bin files to .iso files
+> Command-line tool for converting .bin files to .iso files.
 > More information: <http://he.fi/bchunk>.

 - Convert binary CD into a standard iso9960 image file: